d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 ## Layers without Parameters

 Since this is slightly intricate, we start with a custom layer (aka Block) that doesn't have any inherent parameters.
-Our first step is very similar to when we [introduced blocks](model-construction.md) previously.
+Our first step is very similar to when we introduced blocks in :numref:`chapter_model_construction`.
 The following `CenteredLayer` class constructs a layer that subtracts the mean from the input.
 We build it by inheriting from the Block class and implementing the `forward` method.

 ```{.python .input  n=1}
 from mxnet import gluon, nd